 Saint-Germain-l’Auxerrois

 Situated in the 1st arrondissement opposite the east wing of the Louvre, Saint-Germain-l’Auxerrois was built between the 12th and the 15th centuries.
 It served as the parish church of the kings of France who resided across the street in the Louvre Palace.
-The church is associated with the St. Bartholomew’s Day massacre in the night of the 23-24 August 1572 when 5,000 to 30,000 protestants were assassinated.
+The church is associated with the St. Bartholomew’s Day massacre on the night of the 23-24 August 1572, when 5,000 to 30,000 protestants were assassinated.

 Saint-Eustache